Solving stinks

 5. Are night nappies being prewashed in the machine the day they come off the bum?
 This really works.
 If the nappy is only hand rinsed and left in a basket, the chances of build up are quite high.
 See our wash page on how to wash night nappies.

-How to strip nappies here.
+How to fix stinks and strip nappies here.